papermoonio/kluster.ai-docs/kluster-docs/getting-started.md

 **Request body**

+`body` ++"object"++ <span class="required" markdown>++"required"++</span>

+The request body object (chat completion object).

+??? child "Show properties"

     `model` ++"string"++ <span class="required" markdown>++"required"++</span>

     ID of the model to use.
 See the model endpoint compatibility table for details on which models work with the Chat API.

+    ---

-`Messages` ++"Arrray"++ <span class="required" markdown>++"required"++</span>
+    `messages` ++"array"++ <span class="required" markdown>++"required"++</span>

-The request body object (chat completion object).
+    A list of messages comprising the conversation so far.

     ??? child "Show properties"

         `role` ++"string"++ <span class="required" markdown>++"required"++</span>

         The role of the messages author, in this case `assistant`.

+        ---

         `content` ++"string or array"++

         The contents of the assistant message.

+        ---

         `refusal` ++"string or null"++

         The refusal message by the assistant.

+        ---

         `name` ++"string"++

         An optional name for the participant.
 Provides the model information to differentiate between participants of the same role.

     ---

     `store` ++"boolean or null"++

     Whether or not to store the output of this chat completion request for use in our model distillation or evals products.
-Defaults to false.
+Defaults to `false`.

     ---

     `metadata` ++"object or null"++

     Developer-defined tags and values used for filtering completions in the dashboard.

     ---

     `frequency_penalty` ++"number or null"++

     Number between -2.0 and 2.0.
-Positive values penalize new tokens based on their existing frequency in the text so far, decreasing the model's likelihood to repeat the same line verbatim.
-Defaults to 0.
+Positive values penalize new tokens based on their existing frequency in the text so far, decreasing the model's likelihood of repeating the same line verbatim.
+Defaults to `0`.

     ---

     `logit_bias` ++"map"++

     Modify the likelihood of specified tokens appearing in the completion.
-Defaults to null
+Defaults to `null`.

     Accepts a JSON object that maps tokens (specified by their token ID in the tokenizer) to an associated bias value from -100 to 100.
 Mathematically, the bias is added to the logits generated by the model prior to sampling.
-The exact effect will vary per model, but values between -1 and 1 should decrease or increase likelihood of selection; values like -100 or 100 should result in a ban or exclusive selection of the relevant token.
+The exact effect will vary per model, but values between -1 and 1 should decrease or increase the likelihood of selection; values like -100 or 100 should result in a ban or exclusive selection of the relevant token.

     ---

     `logprobs` ++"boolean or null"++

     Whether to return log probabilities of the output tokens or not.
 If true, returns the log probabilities of each output token returned in the `content` of `message`.
-Defaults to false.
+Defaults to `false`.

     ---

     `top_logprobs` ++"integer or null"++

     An integer between 0 and 20 specifying the number of most likely tokens to return at each token position, each with an associated log probability. `logprobs` must be set to `true` if this parameter is used.

     ---

-`max_tokens` Deprecated ++"integer or null"++
+    `max_tokens` ++"integer or null"++ *deprecated*

+    This value is now deprecated in favor of `max_completion_tokens`.

     The maximum number of tokens that can be generated in the chat completion.
 This value can be used to control costs for text generated via API.

-This value is now deprecated in favor of max_completion_tokens.

     ---

     `max_completion_tokens` ++"integer or null"++

     An upper bound for the number of tokens that can be generated for a completion, including visible output tokens and reasoning tokens.

     ---

     `n` ++"integer or null"++

     The number of chat completion choices to generate for each input message.
 Note that you will be charged based on the number of generated tokens across all of the choices.
 Keep `n` as `1` to minimize costs.
-Defaults to 1.
+Defaults to `1`.

     ---

     `presence_penalty` ++"number or null"++

     Number between -2.0 and 2.0.
 Positive values penalize new tokens based on whether they appear in the text so far, increasing the model's likelihood to talk about new topics.
-Defaults to 0.
+Defaults to `0`.

     ---

     `response_format` ++"object"++

     An object specifying the format that the model must output.
 Compatible with Meta-Llama-3.1-8B-Instruct, Meta-Llama-3.1-70B-Instruct, and Meta-Llama-3.1-405B-Instruct.

     Setting to `{ "type": "json_schema", "json_schema": {...} }` enables Structured Outputs which ensures the model will match your supplied JSON schema.

     Setting to `{ "type": "json_object" }` enables JSON mode, which ensures the message the model generates is valid JSON.

     **Important:** when using JSON mode, you **must** also instruct the model to produce JSON yourself via a system or user message.
 Without this, the model may generate an unending stream of whitespace until the generation reaches the token limit, resulting in a long-running and seemingly "stuck" request.
 Also note that the message content may be partially cut off if `finish_reason="length"`, which indicates the generation exceeded `max_tokens` or the conversation exceeded the max context length.

     ---

     `seed` ++"integer or null"++

     This feature is in Beta.
 If specified, our system will make a best effort to sample deterministically, such that repeated requests with the same `seed` and parameters should return the same result.
 Determinism is not guaranteed, and you should refer to the `system_fingerprint` response parameter to monitor changes in the backend.

     ---

     `service_tier` ++"string or null"++

     Specifies the latency tier to use for processing the request.
-Defaults to null.
+Defaults to `null`.
 This parameter is relevant for customers subscribed to the scale tier service:

-- If set to 'auto', and the Project is Scale tier enabled, the system will utilize scale tier credits until they are exhausted.
+    - If set to `auto`, and the Project is Scale tier enabled, the system will utilize scale tier credits until they are exhausted
-- If set to 'auto', and the Project is not Scale tier enabled, the request will be processed using the default service tier with a lower uptime SLA and no latency guarentee.
+    - If set to `auto`, and the Project is not Scale tier enabled, the request will be processed using the default service tier with a lower uptime SLA and no latency guarantee
-- If set to 'default', the request will be processed using the default service tier with a lower uptime SLA and no latency guarentee.
+    - If set to `default`, the request will be processed using the default service tier with a lower uptime SLA and no latency guarantee
-- When not set, the default behavior is 'auto'.
+    - When not set, the default behavior is `auto`
-- When this parameter is set, the response body will include the service_tier utilized.
+    - When this parameter is set, the response body will include the `service_tier` utilized

     ---

-`stop` ++"string / array / null"++
+    `stop` ++"string or array or null"++

-Up to 4 sequences where the API will stop generating further tokens.
-Defaults to null.
+    Up to four sequences where the API will stop generating further tokens.
+Defaults to `null`.

     ---

     `stream` ++"boolean or null"++

     If set, partial message deltas will be sent, like in ChatGPTpl.
 Tokens will be sent as data-only server-sent events as they become available, with the stream terminated by a `data: [DONE]` message.
-Defaults to false.
+Defaults to `false`.

     ---

     `stream_options` ++"object or null"++

     Options for streaming response.
-Only set this when you set `stream: true` .
-Defaults to null
+Only set this when you set `stream: true`.
+Defaults to `null`

     ---

     `temperature` ++"number or null"++

     The sampling temperature to use, between 0 and 2.
 Higher values like 0.8 will make the output more random, while lower values like 0.2 will make it more focused and deterministic.
-Defaults to 1.
+Defaults to `1`.

-We generally recommend altering this or `top_p` but not both.
+    It is generally recommended to alter this or `top_p` but not both.

     ---

     `top_p` ++"number or null"++

     An alternative to sampling with temperature, called nucleus sampling, where the model considers the results of the tokens with top_p probability mass.
 So 0.1 means only the tokens comprising the top 10% probability mass are considered.
-Defaults to 1.
+Defaults to `1`.

-We generally recommend altering this or `temperature` but not both.
+    It is generally recommended to alter this or `temperature` but not both.

     ---

     `tools` ++"array"++

     A list of tools the model may call.
 Currently, only functions are supported as a tool.
 Use this to provide a list of functions the model may generate JSON inputs for.
 A max of 128 functions are supported.

     ---

     `tool_choice` ++"string or object"++

-Controls which (if any) tool is called by the model. `none` means the model will not call any tool and instead generates a message. `auto` means the model can pick between generating a message or calling one or more tools. `required` means the model must call one or more tools.
-Specifying a particular tool via `{"type": "function", "function": {"name": "my_function"}}` forces the model to call that tool.
+    Controls which (if any) tool is called by the model.

+    - `none` means the model will not call any tool and instead generates a message
+    - `auto` means the model can pick between generating a message or calling one or more tools
+    - `required` means the model must call one or more tools.
+Specifying a particular tool via `{"type": "function", "function": {"name": "my_function"}}` forces the model to call that tool

     `none` is the default when no tools are present. `auto` is the default if tools are present.

     ---

     `parallel_tool_calls` ++"boolean"++

-Whether to enable [**parallel function calling**](https://platform.openai.com/docs/guides/function-calling/parallel-function-calling) during tool use.
-Defaults to true.
+    Whether to enable [**parallel function calling**](https://platform.openai.com/docs/guides/function-calling/parallel-function-calling){target=\_blank} during tool use.
+Defaults to `true`.

     ---

     `user` ++"string"++

     A unique identifier representing your end-user, which can help OpenAI to monitor and detect abuse.

     ---

-`function_call` Deprecated ++"string or object"++ Deprecated in favor of tool_choice.
+    `function_call` ++"string or object"++ *deprecated*

+    This value is now deprecated in favor of `tool_choice`.

-Controls which (if any) function is called by the model. `none` means the model will not call a function and instead generates a message. `auto` means the model can pick between generating a message or calling a function.
-Specifying a particular function via `{"name": "my_function"}` forces the model to call that function.
+    Controls which (if any) function is called by the model.

+    - `none` means the model will not call a function and instead generates a message
+    - `auto` means the model can pick between generating a message or calling a function.
+Specifying a particular function via `{"name": "my_function"}` forces the model to call that function

     `none` is the default when no functions are present. `auto` is the default if functions are present.

     ---

+    `functions` ++"array"++ *deprecated*

-`functions` Deprecated ++"array"++ Deprecated in favor of tools.
+    This value is now deprecated in favor of `tools`.

     A list of functions the model may generate JSON inputs for.

 **Returns**

----

 A chat completion object, or a streamed sequence of chat completion chunk objects if the request is streamed.

 `id` ++"string"++

 A unique identifier for the chat completion.